anonAELLY/AellyX/README.md

 ## Info and Warning

-__THE CREATOR (Taguar258) OF THE AELLYX TOOLKIT DOES NOT TAKE ANY RESPONSIBILITY FOR DAMAGE CAUSED.
+__THE CREATOR (anonAELLY) OF THE AELLYX TOOLKIT DOES NOT TAKE ANY RESPONSIBILITY FOR DAMAGE CAUSED.
 THE USER ALONE IS RESPONSIBLE, BE IT: ABUSING AELLYX TO FIT ILLEGAL PURPOSES OR ACCIDENTAL DAMAGE CAUSED BY AELLYX.
 THE CREATOR DID NOT INTEND AELLYX AS A TOOL FOR ILLEGAL PURPOSES AND THEREFORE DOES NOT SUPPORT ANY ILLEGAL ABUSE OF THIS TOOL.
 BY USING THIS SOFTWARE, YOU MUST AGREE TO TAKE FULL RESPONSIBILITY FOR DAMAGE CAUSED BY AELLYX IN ANY WAY ON YOUR OWN.
 THE CREATOR DOES NOT WANT PEOPLE TO USE AELLYX IF THEY DO NOT HAVE EXPERIENCE WITH THE ATTACKS INCLUDED.